meganificent/Spanglish-Generator/README.md

 # Language-Style-Transfer

 Recieve input of either an English or Spanish phrase and translate the phrase into the grammar stylings of the other language.
 Used Natural Language Toolkit (NLTK) to detect the POS structure of English sentences and Spaghetti Tagger github repository to detect POS structure of Spanish Sentences.
 Wrote code to manually rearrange POS of sentences to resemble that of the other language.
+Used Pygame to display the results of the language style transfer.
+When the code is run in Pycharm, the user is asked to input a sentence of up to or around 13 words.
+Then a display window pops up of, made with Pygame, which displays the original sentence and its syntax tree (with chunks that display when certain parts of speech are in a certain order, based on English grammar rules we switched to Spanish in the main function).
+The pygame also displays the Spanglish sentence and its syntax tree (with chunks based on the rules we implemented in our code.

+# Must install or already have these packages on your computer (based on mac) and have python 3.9 installed on computer. use pip3 install in order to install necessary packages

+os
+sys
+numpy
+IPython
+nltk
+pygame
+googletrans==3.1.0a0 --> MUST BE THIS VERSION (NOT googletrans) OR TRANSLATOR AND OTHER CODE WILL NOT WORK spaghetti ghostscript --> MUST HAVE THE LASTEST VERSION OF PYTHON INSTALLED OR YOU WILL GET AN ERROR WHEN TRYING TO CONVERT .ps FILES OF SYNTAX TREES TO .png

 # spanglishMarker()